davidknight00/stockInfinity/deliverables/deliverable_2.md

 **Alternative Flow**:
 7. The user does not change any settings regarding what kind of information they want to receive, and will continue to receive the default price notifications.

-**Use Case**: Stay Informed Of Price Changes\
-**Actor**: Investor (app user)\
-**Description**: The end result, which is that the user receives notifications that help them stay informed of price updates of their preferred stocks.\
-**Preconditions**: The user has either signed up for “Stock Infinity” via the web app to receive notifications, used the “Stock Infinity” app to sign up, or both.\
-**Postconditions**: The user will be receiving notifications that let them stay up to date on price updates.\
-**Main Flow**:
-1. The user receives push notifications.
-2. They respond to the information as they desire.

 **Use Case**: Expand Stock Info\
 **Actor**: (app user)\